Architecture

 1 Other

-A study of the fundamental concepts, principles, and evaluation of hand-illustrated line-drawings utilizing accelerated architectural perspective tools and techniques.
-Using paper-and-pencil perspective charts, computer-generated frameworks, and instruction in hand-drawn entourage elements, students will generate fully-illustrated pen-and-ink architectural renderings suitable for client presentations and marketing pieces.
-This course is an invaluable career asset for understanding how to enhance, embellish, and best portray building forms.
-For people involved in architecture, illustration, building trades, and interior design.
+A study of the fundamental concepts and principles of architectural perspective using both “tactile” by hand and “digital” by computer techniques.
+Using hand drawings and computer software students will generate architectural perspective renderings suitable for client presentations.
+This course is an invaluable career asset for understanding how to enhance, embellish, and best portray building forms for people involved in architecture, illustration, building trades, and interior design.

 ARCH 160 Construction Materials/Methods 4 unit(s)